yazz-flutist/guitar-configurator/controller-reverse-engineering/360_turntable.md

 - Scratching:
   - Positive is clockwise, negative is counter-clockwise.
-  - Only uses a tiny range (around -64 to +64 in my testing), presumably so as to not register on the Xbox 360 menus.
+  - Only uses a tiny range (within -64 to +64), presumably so as to not register on the Xbox 360 menus.

 Crossfader: Right stick Y